FAQ

 What does a Product Operating Model look like in practice, not just in deck language?

 I look at it as the way strategy, product choices, funding, governance, and delivery behavior connect in day-to-day reality.
 In practical terms: clearer outcome ownership, better focus, healthier decision quality, and less coordination drag.
-Start with this overview and then explore the Solutions Page.
+Start with this overview and then explore the Services Page.

 If our pain spans strategy, product, and portfolio at the same time, where do you usually start?

 I typically start with transparency.
 My go-to is creating a portfolio-level Kanban visualization focused on strategic initiatives.
 That quickly surfaces load, flow, and evidence gaps and enables better conversations without a heavy initial change load.
-For deeper context, see Actively Managing Portfolio Flow, the Solutions Page, and the Glossary.
+For deeper context, see Actively Managing Portfolio Flow, the Services Page, and the Glossary.

 Our OKRs became reporting theater.
 How would you reset them?